ICJIA/researchhub-docs/docs/guide/apps.md

 ### Category filter

 Category filter is found under the search bar on the left (_Figure 3a_).
 Click the filter to see what categories are used for the existing Apps (_Figure 3b_).
-Select any to see the filtered list of Apps of the select cateroy (_Figure 3c_).
+Select any to see the filtered list of Apps of the select category (_Figure 3c_).

 <div style="text-align:center">